Kartaverse/Reactor-Standalone/Install.md

 Note: If you want to see diagnostic output, launch the Reactor executable from a Terminal window.
 Status information from Reactor will be printed to the Terminal as the program is used.

+5. The Zip archive includes a Fonts folder that holds the "Inter" and "Roboto" Google Web Fonts.
+Install the font files manually.

 ## Linking Reactor to Resolve/Fusion